1969 Greensboro uprising: North Carolina A&T State University

 Early response to the situation at Dudley had been restricted to members of the newly-formed black activism group Student Organization for Black Unity, but the events of the day brought attention from the wider campus.
 A&T student activist Nelson Johnson reported 400 students marching on Dudley High.

 While at first violence was contained to tear gas and rocks, the shooting started shortly thereafter.
 Johnson claims that the first gunfire was instigated by a carload of young white people who fired onto the A&T campus, prompting the students to defend themselves in kind.
-Police report sniper fire from the dormitories at 10:45 p.m.
+Police reported sniper fire from the dormitories at 10:45 p.m.
 Wherever it started, the police began returning fire within two hours, and 150 National Guard were sent to the scene to keep the peace.

 Two students were shot.
 One of them, bystander Willie Grimes, was killed, although whether he was shot by police or protesters remains unknown.
 The 22-year-old Grimes had been walking with a group of friends to a restaurant at around 1:30 a.m. when shots came from a passing car.
 Whether or not the car was a police vehicle has long been the subject of dispute.